 Vitamin B6, Vitamin C and Magnesium

-Paediatrician Mary Megson from Richmond, Virginia, believes that many autistic children are lacking in vitamin A.Vitamin A is essential for vision.
+Paediatrician Mary Megson from Richmond, Virginia, believes that many autistic individuals are lacking in vitamin A.Vitamin A is essential for vision.
 It is also vital for building healthy cells in the gut and brain17.
-Megson began speculating what might happen if these children were not getting enough natural vitamin A. She realised that not only would this affect the integrity of the digestive tract, potentially leading to allergies, but it may also affect brain development and vision.
-Both brain differences and visual defects have been detected in autistic children.
-The visual defects, Megson deduced, were an important clue because lack of vitamin A may cause poor black and white vision, a symptom often seen in the relatives of autistic children.
+Megson began speculating what might happen if these individuals were not getting enough natural vitamin A. She realised that not only would this affect the integrity of the digestive tract, potentially leading to allergies, but it may also affect brain development and vision.
+Both brain differences and visual defects have been detected in autistic individuals.
+The visual defects, Megson deduced, were an important clue because lack of vitamin A may cause poor black and white vision, a symptom often seen in the relatives of autistic individuals.
 If you cannot see black and white, they cannot see shadows, and without that you lose the ability to perceive three-dimensionality.
-This in turn leaves you less able to make sense of people’s expressions, which could explain why some autistic children tend not to look straight at you, but rather sideways sideways.
+This in turn leaves you less able to make sense of people’s expressions, which could explain why some autistic individuals tend not to look straight at you, but rather sideways sideways.
 Long thought to be a sign of poor socialisation, this sideways technique may in fact be the best way for them to see people’s expressions, because there are more black and white light receptors at the edge of the visual field than in the middle of the eye 17.

 The best sources of vitamin A are breast milk, organ meats, milk fat, fish and cod liver oil, none of which are prevalent in our diets.
 An important point regarding formula milk, fortified food and multivitamins, is that many of which contain altered forms of Vitamin A such as retinyl palmitate, which doesn’t work as well as the fish or animal-derived Vitamin A.